tomhartnett/sleekible/_posts/2022-07-17-about-this-site-and-jekyll.markdown

 GitHub's support for Jekyll was very smooth.
 After pushing a `gh-pages` branch the first time, GitHub automatically set up the repo as a GitHub Pages site and ran the build process.
 Also, moving my custom domain from the older html site's repo to the new repo worked quickly and on the first attempt.

 For future site improvements, I might explore different themes.
 For example, it would be nice if the site toggled between light & dark modes depending on the system settings.
-I hope to continue add posts periodically.
+I hope to continue to add posts periodically.
 Most likely, they'll be related to my iOS apps, but I may throw in other technical posts sometimes.